 When the Trustee's Duties Begin

-A custodial trustee does not take on responsibilities simply by being named in a document.
-The obligations arise only when the trustee actually accepts the custodial trust property.
-That acceptance can be express (a formal written acknowledgment) or implied (by taking actions consistent with serving as trustee).
+A custodial trustee does not take on fiduciary duties just by being named in a document.
+The duties arise only when the trustee actually accepts the property.
+That acceptance can be express or implied.

 Obligations of a custodial trustee, including the obligation to follow directions of the beneficiary, arise under this chapter on the custodial trustee's acceptance, express or implied, of the custodial trust property.

 A.R.S. § 14-9104(A)This is an important protection for anyone named as a custodial trustee.
-You are not automatically locked into the role.
-Until you accept the property or begin managing it, the duties and liabilities of trusteeship have not attached to you.
+You are not locked into the role automatically.
+Until you accept the property or begin managing it, the duties have not attached to you.

 The Acceptance Form and Court Jurisdiction

-Arizona provides a standard written form that custodial trustees can use to formally accept the role.
-The form acknowledges receipt of the trust property, identifies the beneficiary, and confirms that the trustee agrees to administer and distribute the property according to the Uniform Custodial Trust Act.
+The statute provides a standard written form for accepting the role.
+The form acknowledges receipt of the trust property.
+It also identifies the beneficiary and confirms that the trustee agrees to manage the property under the act.

 On accepting custodial trust property, a person designated as custodial trustee under this chapter is subject to personal jurisdiction of the court with respect to any matter relating to the custodial trust.

-A.R.S. § 14-9104(C)Once a trustee accepts, they are subject to the jurisdiction of Arizona's superior court for any matter related to the trust.
-This gives beneficiaries and other interested parties a clear path to seek court oversight if disputes arise about how the trust is being managed.
+A.R.S. § 14-9104(C)Once a trustee accepts, they are subject to court jurisdiction for any trust-related matter.
+This gives beneficiaries a clear path to seek court help if disputes arise.